codesphere-cloud/gh-action-deploy/README.md

 # Codesphere Deployment action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action creates a preview environment of your repository in Codesphere.

+## :warning: Prerequisites

+- Configure a user in Codesphere https://codesphere.com with username and password.
+- Connect your user account with GitHub and allow access to your repository.

 ## Inputs